mozaik-association/mozaik/docs/9Mandats-module.md

     - This fonctionnality allows you to create a second mandate for the same person, for the same assembly, at the same period but for another position.
     !!!example

-        I want to create a mandate of senator in addition of a mandate of minister for the same persoon.
+        I want to create a mandate of senator in addition of a mandate of minister for the same persoon at the same period.

 ??? tip